theos/theos-wiki/Swift.md

 ## Interoperability with Objective-C

 ### Swift to Objective-C
 In order to use Swift classes in Objective-C, import the [auto-generated swiftmodule header](https://developer.apple.com/documentation/swift/imported_c_and_objective-c_apis/importing_swift_into_objective-c) by adding `#import <[instance]-Swift.h>` to your Objective-C file.
+Swift declarations that you wish to expose to Objective-C must be marked with the `public` or `open` modifier.

 ### Objective-C to Swift
 Create a file named `<instance>-Bridging-Header.h` in your project directory, and import any Objective-C headers into it which you wish to expose to Swift.
+This header file is automatically imported into any Swift files you create.

 ## Variables
 * `<instance>_SWIFTFLAGS` or `<file>_SWIFTFLAGS` *string*.
 Default: empty.
 Custom flags to pass to the Swift compiler for all files or a specific file (respectively).